bchian316/4X/README.md

   After the unit performs its sequence, it is immovable until the next turn
 Player:
-  Players can perform actions on any location inhabited by a unit (grow, harvest, cultivate, chop) Players can build buildings on any location inhabited by a unit
+  Players can perform actions on any location inhabited by a unit (grow, harvest, cultivate, chop) Players can build and upgrade buildings on any location inhabited by a unit
 Terrain:
   The map has a pre-set generated terrain of mountain, forest, water, ocean, and plains The map also has other stuff like villages (cities), crop, and seaweed